 We understand that parents and carers have busy lives and school meeting days are sometime difficult to arrange, however our teachers are very flexible with their time and we do our best to accommodate parents’ needs.
 Where parents/carers are unable to make it into school, telephone meetings can be arranged.

-You will be informed of your child’s progress at Parents’ Consultation meetings in the autumn and spring terms and in your child’s full school report at the end of the academic year (July).
+You will be informed of your child’s progress at Parents’ Consultation meetings in the autumn and spring terms.
+Invitations to meet with your child's class teacher will be sent and appointments can be booked online for virtual meetings.
+Your child will also receive a full school report at the end of the academic year (July).
 Your child's Home/School Diary will also contain information about your child's reading.
 However, you can enquire at any point about your child’s progress.
 Teachers will be happy to give you updates, especially if you have concerns about your child’s progress.

 If you have a concern regarding your child's progress you should speak to your child’s class teacher in the first instance but you may also make an appointment with the school’s Special Educational Needs Co-ordinator.
 The head teacher or Deputy are also available if you have particular concerns.

 Setting only occurs when it is a benefit for the pupils learning.
 In the Foundation Stage (Nursery and Reception) children work alongside each other, although pupils working at a similar level may be drawn together to work on phonics activities, for example, or on a particular maths challenge.

 In Key Stage 1(Years 1 and 2), pupils generally work together on tasks but may be grouped for some maths or literacy activities.
 Guided reading groups are arranged according to pupils’ reading ability.

 In Key Stage 2, (Years 3, 4, 5 and 6) pupils are usually taught in ability groups for maths but these are flexible.
 Pupils may move groups if they find the level of work too demanding or insufficiently challenging.